rhapsodic-legacy/multi_agents/README.md

 - **`multi_agent.ipynb`**: Google Colab notebook implementing the multi-agent system with Google's Gemini model.
 - **`walkthrough.txt`**: Documentation explaining the code and offering student guidance for experimentation.

+## Folder: crew_ai_cx_support

+This folder contains the second lesson in a series on building multi-agent systems with CrewAI, focusing on a customer support scenario.
+It features two agents—a Senior Support Representative and a Support Quality Assurance Specialist—working together to address a customer inquiry from Apple about enhancing Siri with AGI elements, utilizing external tools for research.

+### Contents

+- **'multi_agent_cx_support.ipynb'**: A Google Colab notebook implementing the customer support multi-agent system using OpenAI's GPT-3.5-turbo model and tools like SerperDevTool and ScrapeWebsiteTool.
+- **'walkthrough.txt'**: Detailed documentation explaining the code, setup, and agent interactions, with guidance for students to experiment and extend the system.

 ### Purpose

 - Introduce multi-agent collaboration